-Collecting and responding to user feedback is what makes agile software development lean.
+Collecting and responding to customer feedback is what makes agile software development lean.
 This relationship creates a constant need to release software early and develop with users in mind.
 As a result, user feedback is crucial to understanding how to add value to a product and improve user satisfaction.

-Learn why feedback collection and early user involvement was such an important decision to the JIRA mobile team, how this set them up for success in a mobile world, and how feedback fits into the lifecycle of any software product.
+Learn why feedback collection and early user involvement was such an important decision to the Jira mobile team, how this set them up for success in a mobile world, and how feedback fits into the lifecycle of any software product.

 Set up a feedback collector in mobile applications